IBM/blockchain-enabled-crowdfunding/README.md

 ## 5. Analyze the Results

 Login to `IBM Cloud`.
 On the `Dashboard`, verify that an app `blockchain-enabled-crowdfunding-webui` is running fine.
 Click on the web application entry.
 When application page opens, click on `Visit App URL`.
-Web application login page opens.
+Web application page opens.

-You will be presented with the tasks that you can perform.

 ![](images/eventDetails.png)

+It shows the crowdfunding project details, current status of funds raised and the tasks that you can perform.

 There are no donations done by default.
-So create one or more donations.
-To create a new donation click on `DONATE FUND`.
-Enter need details.
+To donate, click on `Donate`.

 ![](images/donationForm.png)

-Fill in your personal details and click on `DONATE NOW` button to donate.
+Provide the required details and click on `Donate Now` to donate.
 A pop up message appears with the result of the donation request .
 Click `OK`.
-You can create more donations.
-Once done click on `BACK` button to return to tasks list.
+Once done click on `Back` button to return to tasks list.

-Click on `View Donations` to view the list of Donations done, as shown in below image.
+Click on `View Supporters` to view the list of supporters who have donated, as shown in below image.

 ![](images/viewDonations.png)